 The Company adjusts the deferred tax asset which was recognized as a result of the 2015 Tula Pipeline Project impairment.
-During the year ended December 31, 2020, the Company recorded a foreign exchange loss of \$2 million after tax and NCI (2019 - \$nil) due to a difference between the tax base currency, which is the Mexican peso, and the US dollar functional currency.
+For the year ended December 31, 2020, the Company recorded a foreign exchange loss of \$5 million (2019 - a foreign exchange gain of \$1 million), due to a difference between the tax base currency, which is the Mexican peso, and the U.S. dollar functional currency.

-For the year ended December 31, 2019, the Company recognized costs of \$6 million after tax and NCI with regard to a number of disputes related to the Tula Pipeline project.
+For the year ended December 31, 2019, the Company recognized costs of \$12 million with regard to a number of disputes related to the Tula Pipeline project.
 The Company continues to work with the involved parties to achieve a resolution of these disputes.
-As these costs related to a significant non-recurring event, they were excluded from adjusted earnings.
+As these costs relate to a significant non-recurring event, they are excluded from adjusted earnings.